timescale/pgai/docs/advanced.md

 # Advanced Examples

 This page gives you more in-depth AI examples using pgai.
+In these examples, you will use pgai to embed, moderate, and summarize git commit history.

 - [Install the advanced examples]() - add git commit history sample data to your database
 - [Embedding]() - generate an [embedding](https://platform.openai.com/docs/guides/embeddings) for each git commit